fancycade/tele/SPEC.md

         ok = 'ok
         #(ok, 'failure)

+#### Guard Sequences

+A guard sequence is a sequence of guards.
+A guard is a sequence of guard expressions.

+A basic guard is prefixed with the when keyword:

+    when x > 2: x

+A guard can have multiple expressions in it.
+The guard uses block syntax anchored to the when prefix.

+   when
+     x > 2
+     y < 3:

+A guard sequence separates out multiple guards with multiple uses of the when keyword.
+The guard expression used block syntax rules to determine which expressions fall under that guard.

+    when
+      x > 2
+    when
+      x > 3
+      y > 2:

 #### Receive Expressions

 Erlang has a builtin keyword receive that is meant to be used for handling messages sent to a process.
 In Tele,